Blog

 Matthew Wright

-Matthew Wright is the founder & CEO of Specright.
-Prior to founding Specright, he spent more than 25 years in the packaging industry, holding leadership positions at International Paper, Temple Inland, and rightPAQ — a packaging company he co-founded.
-He has also been involved in leading multiple M&A deals in the packaging industry.
-He sits on the Packaging Advisory Board at Cal-Poly San Luis Obispo.
+Prior to founding Specright, Wright spent more than 25 years in the packaging industry, holding leadership positions at International Paper, Temple Inland, and rightPAQ — a packaging company he co-founded.
+He has also been involved in leading multiple M&A deals in the packaging industry, currently sits on the MSU School of Packaging and Industry Advisory Board and previously served on the Packaging Advisory Board at Cal-Poly San Luis Obispo.

 Get Started